QOF guidance 2013-2014 (sixth revision)

 Changes to Quality and Outcomes Framework

-As part of the 2013-2014 GMS contract changes, the Department of Health (DH) have imposed a number of changes to the QOF effective from 1 April 2013.
+As part of the 2013-2014 GMS contract changes, a number of changes were made to the QOF which were effective from 1 April 2013

 - The implementation of NICE recommended replacements, new indicators and retirements (The GPC did not agree to the implementation of all new and replacement indicators - our reasoning for this is set out in the consultation response):

 - the introduction of 12 new NICE recommended clinical indicators, including one new clinical area for rheumatoid arthritis